raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

 ## Technologies and Libraries
 * **Python (pandas)**: Used for data cleaning, preprocessing, and preparing the dataset for analysis
 * **Oracle SQL**: Employed for querying, transforming, and organizing data into analytical views
-* **Power BI for**: Utilized to build interactive dashboards and visualize key trends and insights
+* **Power BI**: Utilized to build interactive dashboards and visualize key trends and insights

 ## Files Included
 * **EV_Data.csv**: Raw dataset containing electric vehicle adoption and infrastructure data across U.S. states